Joey Bart Preview, Player Props: Giants vs. Rockies

 Joey Bart At The Plate

+- In 53.8% of his 26 games this season, Bart has picked up at least one hit.
+He's also had four multi-hit games.

-- He has not hit a home run in his 25 games this season.
+- He has not gone deep in his 26 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.